-Stages of customs clearance
+Stages of Customs Clearance

-Chapter I: Customs declarations
+Chapter I Customs Declarations

-When clearing any goods, even if exempted from customs taxes and duties, a detailed customs declaration, conforming to the forms approved within the framework of the GCC Member States, shall be submitted to the customs office containing all the information that enable application of the customs regulations and levying applicable customs taxes and duties and for statistical purposes.
+When clearing any goods, even if exempted from customs taxes and duties, a detailed customs declaration, conforming to the forms approved within the framework of the GCC states, shall be submitted to the customs office containing all the information that enable application of the customs Laws and levying applicable customs taxes and duties and for statistical purposes.

-Subject to the provisions of clause (1) of Article 27 herein, the director general shall specify the documents to be attached with the customs declarations and the information to be contained therein and shall allow the completion of the clearance procedures in the absence of any of the required documents against cash or bank guarantees or a written undertaking to submit such documents according to the stipulated conditions.
+Subject to the provisions of paragraph (1) of Article 27 herein, The director general shall specify the documents to be attached with the customs declarations and the information to be contained therein and shall allow the completion of the clearance procedures in the absence of any of the required documents against cash or bank guarantees or a written undertaking to submit such documents according to the stipulated conditions.